 To be eligible to attend NLC, you must

-- be 18 years old of age at the start date of the term you select;
+- Be 18 years of age at the start date of the term you select;

-- provide proof of medical insurance coverage for the duration of the course;
+- Provide proof of medical insurance coverage for the duration of the program;

 You can be denied admission if you do not meet the minimum admission requirements.
 NLC uses an open enrollment process, which means that completed enrollment agreements are accepted in the order they are received.
 Your best chance to get a seat in the term of your choice is to submit your application early and immediately start the enrollment process.

 In order to enter the Electrical Lineworker Program, you must be eligible to obtain a Class A Commercial Driver’s License (CDL) at the Idaho campus, or a Class A Commercial Learner’s Permit (CLP) at the California, Texas and Florida campuses.
 In order to graduate from the Electrical Lineworker Program, you will need to obtain a CDL or CLP, depending on your campus.
 Having a DUI on your record may jeopardize your ability to obtain either of these items, so you will need to verify your eligibility with the DMV or Department of Public Safety.
 Hiring requirements vary from company to company.
 Public utilities tend to be stricter than utility construction companies when it comes to screening applicants.
 The circumstances surrounding the DUI and the amount of time that has passed since it occurred are factors that most companies consider when making a hiring decision.
 Students with a DUI on their record should plan to put more effort into the job search than other students.
 A DUI on your record may pose a challenge to employment, but it can be overcome with persistence, strong interview skills, and a willingness to be geographically flexible.

 Visit www.apply.lineman.edu or click on the “Apply” link above to start the simple application process.
 Completely fill out the online application and pay the application fee (non-refundable).
 You will be assigned an Admissions Consultant (AC), who will support you throughout the admissions process.